technofocus-pte/mscpltsecprv/README.md

 # mscpltsecprv
-# Implementing Microsoft Copilot for Security
+# A Deep Dive into Implementing Microsoft Copilot for Security